unrealwork/atsd-use-cases/OrovilleDam/README.md

 Below is a screenshot showing the change in capacity of the Oroville dam from Saturday February 11th, 2017, to the early hours of February 14th, 2017 (the time this article was published).
 The threshold capacity is **3,537,577 af**, as marked by the orange line in the image.
 As a note, you can scroll over horizontally and up or down vertically by left-clicking and dragging in the direction you would like to shift.
-We can see the approximate time that the dam exceeded the threshold capacity was between 2:00 and 3:00 am U.S. pacific time (PT) with 3,539,160 af recorded at 2:00 am on February 11th, and returned to below this limit between 11:00 pm on February 12th and 12:00 am (PT) on February 13th with 3,533,936 af recorded at midnight (both times marked below).
-Additionally, we can observe that the dam hit its peak capacity of 3,578,686 af on Sunday February 12th at 3:00 am.
+We can see the approximate time that the dam **exceeded the threshold capacity** was between 2:00 and 3:00 am U.S. pacific time (PT) with 3,539,160 af recorded at 2:00 am on February 11th, and **returned to below this limit** between 11:00 pm on February 12th and 12:00 am (PT) on February 13th with 3,533,936 af recorded at midnight (both times marked below).
+Additionally, we can observe that the dam hit its peak storage of 3,578,686 af on Sunday February 12th at 3:00 am.

 ![Figure 3](Images/Figure3.png)